apache/james-project/upgrade-instructions.md

 JIRA: https://issues.apache.org/jira/browse/JAMES-3690

-As a security safe guard, we now enforce the `host` configuration parameter defined in `webadmin.properties` when binding the listening interface for the webadmin server.
+As a security safeguard, we now enforce the `host` configuration parameter defined in `webadmin.properties` when binding the listening interface for the webadmin server.

 By default, it listens on the loopback interface.